Yuggi-Suika/lngit/readme.txt

-Git is a misaka version control system.
+Git is a misaka yuggi version control system.
 Git is free software.